xikodev/timesheriff/TERMS.md

-# Terms of Service for TimeChief Discord Bot
+# Terms of Service for TimeSheriff Discord Bot

 Effective Date: 2025-07-22

-Welcome to TimeChief!
+Welcome to TimeSheriff!
 By using this Discord bot, you agree to the following terms of service (“Terms”).
 If you do not agree with these Terms, please do not use the bot.

 ---

 ## 1. Description

-TimeChief is a Discord bot that allows users to set and retrieve timezones, helping communities coordinate time-based interactions more easily.
+TimeSheriff is a Discord bot that allows users to set and retrieve timezones, helping communities coordinate time-based interactions more easily.
 The bot operates within Discord servers and is accessed through Discord's slash command interface.

 ---

 ## 2. Eligibility

-By using TimeChief, you confirm that you are:
+By using TimeSheriff, you confirm that you are:
 - At least 13 years old or the minimum age required by Discord's own Terms of Service.
 - In compliance with all applicable local laws.